-Purchase a large piece of felt in your favorite color (to determine the length, measure from your shoulders to your knee and then double that length); fold it in half.
+Purchase a large piece of felt in your favorite color (to determine the length, measure from your shoulders to your knees and double that length).
+Fold it in half.
 At the fold, cut out an opening for your head and neck.

 For an alternative headdress, roll a piece of poster board into a cone shape, adjusting the size to fit your head.

-Girls may use a long plain nightgown or party dress.
+Girls may use a long, plain nightgown or party dress.
 Follow the same directions used for the women's costume.
-Many stores sell “princess” dresses and accessories that make for inexpensive Shakespearean garb.
+Many stores sell princess dresses and costume accessories that make for inexpensive Shakespearean garb.

 Many Renaissance fairs and other venues prohibit weaponry.
 Check before bringing swords, knives or other weapons, even wooden or toy models.